pjaselin/Cubist/docs/index.rst

 Like XGBoost, Cubist can perform boosting by the addition of more models (called committees) that correct for the error of prior models (i.e. the second model created corrects for the prediction error of the first, the third for the error of the second, etc.).

 In addition to boosting, the model supports instance-based (nearest-neighbor) corrections to create composite models, combining the advantages of these two methods.
 Note that with instance-based correction, model accuracy may be improved at the expense of compute time as this extra step takes longer and somewhat reduced interpretability as the linear models are no longer completely followed.
-It should also be noted that the disk size of a saved composite model will be proportional to the training dataset size as the latter will be stored with the model to enable future inferencing with instance-based corrections.
-Interestingly, Cubist can be allowed to decide whether to take advantage of composite models with the appropriate settings and will report it's choice to the user.
+It should be noted that enabling instance-based correction requires saving the entire training dataset with the model if disk space is a consideration.
+Of not is that Cubist can be allowed to decide whether to take advantage of composite models with the appropriate settings and will report it's choice to the user.

 A final difference with other models is that Cubist natively supports missing and categorical values.
-This means user are not required to introduce encodings if not desired and may exlore more patterns (e.g. missingness) in the dataset.
+This means users are not required to introduce encodings and may exlore more patterns in the dataset (e.g. around missingness).

 Contents
 --------